FYSETC/FYSETC-SPIDER/README.md

    <tr><td rowspan="3">SWD Debug</td><td></td><td>PA13/SWDIO</td><td>72</td><td>only used for debugging now and can be used for other purposes.</td></tr>
    <tr><td></td><td>PA14/SWCLK</td><td>76</td><td>only used for debugging now and can be used for other purposes.</td></tr>
 </table>
 # 4. Firmware Guide

+Spider support Marlin firmware, Klipper firmware and RRF firmware.
+Choose one you need.

 ## 4.1 Marlin